BrcRs/truck-stack-item-optimization/Modelisation.md

 ## How to take into account extra trucks?

 For each planned truck $t$, add as many extra trucks that there are candidate items for truck $t$.
 This simple solution makes some variables too large to handle.
-We need to consider an alternative in which extra trucks are only added during subproblems resolution.
-Then, optimiality cuts would only take into account the trucks actually used.
-We need to determine if this method doesn't undermine the convergence of Benders.
+Since we will not be using the actual full model, but only the residual model where TI is fixed, this problem might be easier to handle, and a lot of linearizations might finally disappear.

 ## Rewriting the objective function